Duriel E. Harris

 Duriel E. Harris is an American poet, performer, sound artist, and scholar.
 She has written three poetry collections: Drag (2003), Amnesiac: Poems (2010), and No Dictionary of a Living Tongue (2017), and is known for her interdisciplinary work that integrates voice, music, visual art, and film.
-She serves as a professor of English at Illinois State University.
+She is a professor of English at Illinois State University.
 She is editor of the literary journal Obsidian: Literature & Arts in the African Diaspora.

 Early life and education

 Harris was born in Chicago, Illinois in 1969.
 She earned a bachelor's degree in Literature from Yale University, followed by a master's degree in English and American Literature from New York University.
 She received her Ph.D. in English from the University of Illinois Programs for Writers.